Year C ~ Epiphany 2 ~ 1 Corinthians 12:1-11

 YOU are given something to do that shows who God is!

-Things like the sharing of wisdom (wise counsel, clarity, insight), the sharing of knowledge (clear understanding), the gift of faith (simple trust), the gift of discernment, and gifts of healing (we do healing prayer here, but I think this also means compassionate caring which happens in spades).
+Things like the sharing of wisdom (wise counsel, clarity, insight), the sharing of knowledge (clear understanding), the gift of faith (simple trust), the gift of discernment, and gifts of healing (compassionate caring).

 Another of the contentious gifts is the gift of prophecy and proclamation.
 Prophecy doesn’t mean foretelling the future.
 It means having spiritual insight into God’s ways and communicating it to people in such a compelling way that it sounds like the very voice of God talking.